 There are many wealthier families but there are none richer in heritage.

 How do people stay married for fifty years?
 Shoes were thrown and words were said in anger, but the glue that kept our family together was mutual respect, perseverance and commitment.
-They weathered the storms and provided the rock upon which all we knew our lives should also be founded.
+They weathered the storms and provided the rock upon which all we knew our lives should also be was founded.
 They gave us our sense of place, family and purpose.